if-05-01-tinf-os/if.05.01_08_scheduling2/README.md

 ## Required Tasks
 Answer the following questions

+1. **Round-Robin Scheduler --- Discussion**
+Round-robin schedulers normally maintain a list of all runnable processes, with each process occurring exactly once in the list.
+What would happen if a process occurred twice in the list?

 1. **Multiple Queues**
 A process on a system with Multiple Queues Scheduling needs 30 quanta to complete.
 How many times must it be swapped in, including the very first time (before it has run at all)?